catalyst-cooperative/open-energy-data-for-all/episodes/accessing-remote-data.md

 It tells us what the problem is - we need to use the value `annual` instead of `yearly`.

-It also tells us a "code" for the error - this expresses the general category of error and is based on the [HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
-Mostly you need to know that 4xx means *you* did something wrong and 5xx means *they* did something wrong.
+It also tells us a "code" for the error - this expresses the general category of error and is based on the HTTP status codes.
+The overachieving reader may note that `response.status_code` actually returns `500`, which disagrees with the code above.
+A grim reminder that web APIs play fast and loose with HTTP status codes and should not be trusted.

 :::::::: challenge

-This API call will error out.
+You're trying to get the BTUs of fuel consumption for electricity generation, so you try this API call.
+However, it fails.

 Try running it - what's going wrong and how can you fix it?

 ```python
 response = requests.get(